akshitaarora26/Disaster_tweets_prediction/README.md

----
-title: "Disaster Tweet Classification using BERT"
+## Disaster Tweet Classification using BERT
----

 # Overview
 This project implements a disaster tweet classification model using BERT (Bidirectional Encoder Representations from Transformers).
 The model determines whether a tweet refers to a real disaster or not.
 It is built using PyTorch and Hugging Face's `transformers` library.